codecay7/BazzarNet-DIST/README.md

 *   **Image Uploads:** Integrated image upload functionality for products, store logos, and user profiles.
 *   **Form Validation:** Robust input validation on both frontend (custom hook) and backend (Joi).
 *   **Notifications:** User-friendly toast notifications for important events.
+*   **Comprehensive Testing:** Unit and integration tests implemented for both frontend and backend to ensure code quality and prevent regressions.

 ### Customer Features
 *   **Product Browsing:** View all products or filter by store/category.